Shareuhack | Best Crypto Cards 2026: 8 Ranked by Cashback, Fees & ATM (Asia-Tested)

 👑 God Card for Travel & Withdrawals Ready Card is currently the strongest choice for overall experience, especially for frequent travelers or those who want to flexibly use Bitcoin assets.

-- Withdrawals & Limits: Metal enjoys $800 monthly free limit; Lite enjoys $200 monthly free limit.
+• Withdrawals & Limits: Metal enjoys $800 monthly free limit; Lite enjoys $200 monthly free limit.
 A 2% fee applies to any amount above these limits.
+Daily ATM withdrawal cap is $500 (you cannot withdraw $800 in a single day).
+Rolling 30-day spend cap is $30,000.

-Comment: The Metal version with 0% FX, $800 monthly free withdrawal, and 3% cashback is perfect for frequent travelers.
-The Lite version allows free entry but comes with 1% FX fees and lower withdrawal limits.
+Comment: The Metal version with 0% FX, $800 monthly free withdrawal, and 3% cashback is my go-to travel card.
+The Lite version allows free entry but comes with 1% FX fees and lower withdrawal limits — good for testing the waters first.

 2. Ether.fi Cash